farnaz-kakhsaz/My-React-Notes/README.md

 ### package-lock.json

-**`package-lock.json` will simply avoid this general behavior of installing updated minor version so when someone clones your repo and runs `npm install` in their machine.
+**The `package-lock.json` will simply avoid this general behavior of installing updated minor version so when someone clones your repo and runs `npm install` in their machine.
 NPM will look into `package-lock.json` and install exact versions of the package as the owner has installed so it will ignore the `^` and `~` from `package.json`.**

 **Also, it contains some other meta information which saves time of fetching that data from npm while you do `npm install`.**

 You can refer [npm blog](https://docs.npmjs.com/files/package-lock.json) for some more information on `package-lock.json`.

 Article source: [dev.to](https://dev.to/saurabhdaware/but-what-the-hell-is-package-lock-json-b04)

+---